vickymmcd/AmazonSoftDesWarriors/docs/userinstructions.md

 Select a time frame in which you would like to buy the product.

-Click submit to get the best time to buy your project!
+Click submit to get the best time to buy your prodect!